sbrl/SnoozeSquad/README.md

  * attributeName - The name of the attribute that we should copy over to wake image up.
  * updateInterval - The maximum interval at which we should update.
 Helps to prevent lag.

+## Development
+Snooze Squad development isn't too complicated either.
+You'll need [Node.js] and make installed if you want to build / minify Snooze Squad.

+Note that if you submit pull requests, it would be helpful if you _didn't_ minify the file yourself if there's alreayd a pull request waiting.
+That just gets messy.

+### Setup
+If you're on linux, just run `make setup` in the current directory.
+If not (or you're on a machine without `sudo` - how odd!), just run `npm install uglify-js-harmony --global` instead.

+### Minification
+Just run `make` in the current directory.

 ## License
 Snooze Squad is licensed under the MIT license.
 See the [LICENSE](https://github.com/sbrl/SnoozeSquad/blob/master/LICENSE) file in this repository.